 So, while looking for a hotel room, I found an apartment on the edge of El Centro.
 It is on the top floor of a four story disco/bar (The Mills) which is opened on Friday and Saturday nights.
 From the outside it looks like a modern version of the Taj Mahal and would not have grabbed my interest at all, visually, as a place to live.
 Rather over done for my taste, modern and trendy, but as fate would have it, I saw the inside first.
 Otherwise I would not have stopped.

 One of my favorite poets, Charles Bukowski, recommends all writers live above a bar.
 The more rough and tumble the better.
 So, it appears this is my chosen fate.
 Now I have a place to land when I return.
 From the roof top, I have a 360 degree view of the city and the mountains.
 Climbing the eighty stairs to my apartment a few times a day will keep me in shape.
 Legs don’t fail me now.

 This morning I visited the various open markets in town.
 Fruits, familiar and unknown, filled the makeshift stalls.
 Salted fish piled high.
 Beans of every size and variation one might imagine.
 I stopped in the main square and listened to the Marine Band Concert, saw men and women on horseback parade around the town and kids playing jump rope and using a loading ramp as a sliding board.
 This is a town of happy people.
 I am happy here.
-This is where I am suppose to be, and for now, Loja is home.
+This is where I am supposed to be, and for now at least, Loja is home.